Liniarc/regexProgram/README.md

 regexProgram
 ============

-A simple regular app for solving problem
+A simple regular expressions app for solvingproblems

 Making the file
 ---